greenboxal/doggohub/doc/university/high-availability/aws/README.md

 ## Network

-We'll start by creating a VPC for our GitLab cloud infrastructure, then we can create subnets to have public and private instances in at least two AZs.
+We'll start by creating a VPC for our DoggoHub cloud infrastructure, then we can create subnets to have public and private instances in at least two AZs.
 Public subnets will require a Route Table keep an associated Internet Gateway.